InfuseAI/piperider/docs/assertions-custom.md

 register_assertion_function(AssertNothingTableExample)
 ```

-* name method provides the function name that will be used in the assertion yaml.
+* `name` method provides the function name that will be used in the assertion yaml.
-* execute method is your implementation to give the result of the assertion function.
+* `execute` method is your implementation to give the result of the assertion function.
-* validate method could help you check `assert` parameters before PipeRider is profiling.
+* `validate` method could help you check `assert` parameters before PipeRider is profiling.

-#### execute details
+#### Execute details

-When the assertion has been called, PipeRider will put all arguments to `execute` method for you:
+When the assertion has been called, PipeRider will put assertion context to `execute` method for you:

-* context: helper object for assembling result entry to the report.
+* `context`: helper object for assembling result entry to the report.
-* table: the table name you are asserting.
+* `context.table`: the table name you are asserting.
-* column: the column name you are checking, but it could be null when the assertion is put on the table level assertion.
+* `context.column`: the column name you are checking, but it could be `null` when the assertion is put on the table level assertion.
-* metrics: the profiling output could be asserted.
+* `context.profiler_result`: the profiler output could be asserted.

 ### Assertion process